mohsenasadi501/DataStructureAlgorithm/README.md

 ### Insertion Sort

-The best way to to undrestand insertion sort is playing a card game, imagin each array represent a card, every time you get a card insert it in a right position, first you get 8 then you get 2 insert it before then you get 4, you should insert it between 2 and 8 and 1 insert before all item and finally get 3 insert it after 2.
+The best way to understand insertion sort is by playing a card game, imagine each Array represents a card, every time you get a card insert it in the right position, first you get 8 then you get 2 insert it before then you get 4, you should insert it between 2 and 8 and 1 insert before all item and finally get 3 insert it after 2.

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/insertionSort.png" alt="insertionSort.png" width="338">